 We've got the inside track on five fab swaps that'll save your breakfast or baking in a pinch.

 Why?
-Because life’s too short for boring toast.
-And frankly, who hasn’t been there?
+Because life's too short for boring toast.
+And who hasn't been there?

 We're not just talking any substitutes; we're talking about ones that'll make you forget all about the original.

 Trust us, with these alternatives, you might just find a new favorite.
-Ready to get your taste buds jazzed up?
+Ready to get your palate jazzed up?

 The 5 Best Substitutes for Orange Marmalade

-There are plenty of substitutes available for anyone who loves the taste of orange marmalade but is looking for a healthier option.
+There are plenty of substitutes available for anyone who loves the taste of orange marmalade but is looking for a healthier option - consider eggs substitute ideas for meatballs when texture swaps are needed.

 Here are five of the best substitutes for orange marmalade: